 The control variable field, Helmholtz filter and SIMP penalization are defined through the use of a Density Model feature.
-A Solid Mechanics interface represents the structural properties of the beam, while an Optimization interface allows adding the objective and the constraints for the optimization problem.
+A Solid Mechanics interface represents the structural properties of the beam, while the objective and the constraint is added directly in the Topology Optimization study step.
 The elastic strain energy density is a predefined variable, solid.Ws, available to use as the objective function for the optimization problem.